uib/ordbok-api/xjtei.md

 the nb+nn dictionary.
 The format is inspired by [TEI Dictionary XML](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/DI.html).

-The dictionary is a collection of _entries_ that have the following form:
+The dictionary is a collection of _entries_ that have the following structure:

     {
         "id": 99999,